astrolabsoftware/astrolabsoftware.github.io/about.md

 This has to be matched by sophisticated and robust analysis performed on many powerful machines, as we need to process or simulate several times data sets.

-AstroLab is an organisation aiming at providing state-of-the-art software tools to overcome modern science challenges faced by research groups.
+AstroLab Software is an organisation aiming at providing state-of-the-art software tools to overcome modern science challenges faced by research groups.
 Sharing R&D efforts between groups, improving interoperability between industry and research in open source projects, and developing new collaborative tools will allow research communities to more fully exploit the big data ecosystem tools.

 ## How to contribute?